davidgarland/types/typed/compositional_type_checking/README.md

 The rules for `a ~ A` and `A ~ a` are the same in our case, so we just recurse.

-I've seen some people write unification as always having the type variable on the left and outlawing things like `1 ~ a` as you can't make a substitution `1 := a`, but I think that's a fairly pointless distinction-- they usually end up writing the same thing during the constraint solving phase, which we don't have, so we can just do that here.

 ```Haskell
 doUnify t (TVar x) = doUnify (TVar x) t
 ```